shannonsuhendra/brickBreaker/README.md

 ## Brick Breaker
-Programmed a replica of brick breaker game with additional power features using Java for final project of CIS 120 at UPenn
+Used Java to program a replica of brick breaker game with additional power features for final project of CIS 120 at UPenn
 * Destroy the bricks with the ball
 * Each brick hit is worth 2 points
 * Move the paddle with left and right arrow keys to keep the ball from going off the screen or lese you will lose a life